openstack/watcher/doc/source/contributor/plugin/goal-plugin.rst

         new_goal = thirdparty.new:NewGoal

-To get a better understanding on how to implement a more advanced goal, have a look at the :py:class:`~.ServerConsolidation` class.
+To get a better understanding on how to implement a more advanced goal, have a look at the :py:class:`watcher.decision_engine.goal.goals.ServerConsolidation` class.

 .. _pbr: http://docs.openstack.org/developer/pbr/